Jerry O'Connell

-Jeremiah O'Connell (born February 17, 1974) is an American actor and TV show host.
+Michael Jeremiah Witkowski O'Connell (born February 17, 1974) is an American actor and TV show host.
 He is known for his roles as Quinn Mallory in the television series Sliders, Andrew Clements in My Secret Identity, Vern Tessio in the film Stand by Me (1986), Joe in Joe's Apartment (1996), Frank Cushman in Jerry Maguire (1996), Derek in Scream 2 (1997), Michael in Tomcats (2001), Charlie Carbone in Kangaroo Jack (2003), and Detective Woody Hoyt on the NBC drama Crossing Jordan.
-He starred as Pete Kaczmarek in the single 2010–2011 season of The Defenders.
+He starred as Pete Kaczmarek in The Defenders (2010–2011), which lasted one season.
 He also had a starring role in the comedy horror film Piranha 3D (2010).
-Recently, he voiced Commander Jack Ransom on the animated series Star Trek: Lower Decks and hosted a version of Pictionary syndicated on Fox stations.
+O'Connell voiced Commander Jack Ransom on the animated series Star Trek: Lower Decks and hosted a version of Pictionary syndicated on Fox stations.

 Early life

-O'Connell was born in New York City, the eldest son of Linda, a Special Education teacher in New Jersey, and Michael O'Connell, an advertising agency art director originally from the United Kingdom.
+O'Connell was born in New York City, the eldest son of Linda Witkowski, a Special Education teacher in New Jersey, and Michael O'Connell, an advertising agency art director originally from the United Kingdom.
 He is of half Irish, one quarter Italian, and one quarter Polish ancestry.
 O'Connell's paternal grandfather was from County Cork, Ireland while his maternal grandmother was from Belfast, Northern Ireland.
 His maternal grandfather was Charles S. Witkowski, the 34th mayor of Jersey City, New Jersey.
 O'Connell was raised in Manhattan with his younger brother, actor Charlie O'Connell.
 As a teenager, he attended Manhattan's Professional Children's School.
 He attended New York University from 1991 to 1994, majoring in film.
 While there, he studied screen writing and competed on the fencing team, serving a stint as captain of the sabre squad.
 He graduated in 1995.

 Career

 O'Connell began his acting career at a young age.
 As a child, he did commercial work for Duncan Hines cookies.
 Shortly after turning eleven, he landed his first feature film role as the character Vern Tessio in Rob Reiner's Stand by Me.
-In 1987, O'Connell appeared in a commercial for Frosted Flakes.
+In 1987, O'Connell appeared in a commercial for Kellogg's Frosted Flakes.
 He starred in the Canadian science-fiction sitcom My Secret Identity from 1988 to 1991 as the teen hero who develops superhuman traits.
 During a summer break from NYU, Jerry starred in the feature film Calendar Girl alongside Jason Priestley and Gabriel Olds.
 He also appeared in the short-lived ABC sitcom Camp Wilder, with Jay Mohr and Hilary Swank, in 1992.
 During his junior year, O'Connell auditioned for the television pilot Sliders (also filmed in Canada).
 He was offered the role of Quinn Mallory in the series, which ran for three seasons on Fox and two seasons on the Syfy Channel.
 He served as producer during his fourth season, and is credited with writing and directing several episodes.